-- Air travel: Reimbursed coach air travel; if ticket prices are extraordinary, volunteers should consult with staff before booking travel - Car travel: Reimbursed mileage (IRS Rate) or car rental and gas consumption reimbursement (volunteers should estimate the mileage cost for driving their own vehicle vs. renting a car for travel) - Hotel: When a hotel has been designated by ACA, reimbursement will be for room and applicable taxes at that specific hotel - Volunteers are encouraged to check with the field staff they work most closely with if they have any questions about reimbursement guidelines
+- Air travel: Reimbursed coach air travel; if ticket prices are extraordinary, volunteers should consult with staff before booking travel. - Car travel: Reimbursed mileage (IRS rate) or car rental and gas consumption reimbursement (volunteers should estimate the mileage cost for driving their own vehicle vs. renting a car for travel vs. airfare).
+ACA has an account with volunteer discount rate with Enterprise. - Hotel: When a hotel has been designated by ACA, reimbursement will be for room and applicable taxes at that specific hotel. - Volunteers are encouraged to check with their regional field staff with any questions about reimbursement guidelines. - Volunteers may submit for reimbursement using the Volunteer Reimbursement Form.